For over a year, I pondered and planned a road trip to North Shore Minnesota and in September 2021, I finally made it happen.

 Sadly, this was not the case.
 Perhaps it was a unique year, or perhaps it wasn’t, but either way, consider late September as being the best time to go here if you wish to see the fall colors.

-This 3 day road trip to North Shore Minnesota was actually 10 days long:
+This 3 day road trip to North Shore MN was actually 10 days long:

 While the actual exploration of North Shore was 3 days long, I decided to drive there and being that I live in New York City, it wasn’t going to be a quick trip either.